 It’s a system of apartheid.

-This is how Human Rights Watch has summarised its extensive report documenting how the Israeli government treats Palestinians living both inside of Israel and the Occupied Territories.
+This is how Human Rights Watch has summarised its extensive report documenting how the Israeli government treats Palestinians living both inside of Israel and in the Occupied Territories.

 This is in fact the first time Human Rights Watch (HRW) has used ‘apartheid’ in its reporting.